tristil/usb-rocket-launcher-node/README.rst

 -----
-* Run ./install.sh to download and compile a copy of node-usb library and install a udev rule that will grant access to the usb device for members of group 'rocket'.
+* Run ./install.sh to download and compile a copy of node-usb library and install a udev rule that will grant access to the usb device for members of group 'rocket', which will be created.
 This will require sudo.
-* After this you will have to add your current user to group 'rocket'.
-You may have to unplug and replug the device to get the correct permissions.
 * ./cli will give direct access to the rocket launcher, using f(stop), g(shoot), h(left), j(up), k(down), l(right) keys.
 * ./run_dev_server.sh will launch the web interface at port 3033 and